dark-kitt/wordpress-theme-vue/README.md

 ```
 ## Set up the environment

 Keep it simple as it is.
 Go to [**Part 1**](https://github.com/dark-kitt/wordpress-boilerplate/tree/main) of the WordPress Boilerplate and download the project as ZIP, open and copy the composer.json file into your project root directory (`/example`).
-In the next step we need a local server.
-Let's take my [**Docker**](https://github.com/dark-kitt/docker-php-apache-mysql) example project as base and we will modify it together.
+If you have a GitHub account and want to fetch the file by **curl**, you can use the following snippet.

-If you have a GitHub account and want to fetch each file by **curl**, you can use the following snippet.
+#### composer.json
 ```shell
 curl --header "PRIVATE-TOKEN: <your_github_access_token>" "https://raw.githubusercontent.com/dark-kitt/wordpress-boilerplate/main/composer.json" > composer.json
 ```